Srijith2001/incubrix-interview/README.md

 Deployment covers the backend only.
 The frontend is built and served however you like; it needs nothing from this stack beyond the API's URL.

+## Design notes

+### Architecture

+- **Four layers, each one job.** `handler` deals with HTTP — parsing, CORS, status codes. `service` applies the rules. `cache` remembers recent answers.
+  `adapter` talks to frankfurter.dev.
+Nothing else knows about HTTP status codes; nothing else knows frankfurter.dev exists.
+- **Layers depend on interfaces, not on each other's structs.** Each one can be handed a fake stand-in, which is why the test suite makes no network calls and needs no API key.
+- **The cache is a drop-in.** It implements the same interface as the upstream client, so it sits in front of the adapter and the service layer cannot tell the difference.
+Removing or swapping it is one line in `main.go`.
+- **Vocabulary is translated at the boundary.** Upstream returns one row per currency pair and calls them `quotes`; the service folds those rows into the `{"EUR": 0.86}` shape this API promises and calls them `targets`.
+- **Failures are never partial.** Ask for three currencies and the upstream breaks, you get a `502` — not a `200` holding two of them.
+- **The process keeps nothing.** All configuration comes from environment variables and no state outlives the process, so the container is disposable and scaling out needs no coordination.

+### Caching

+- **What is cached:** every rate for a base currency, for one hour, in memory.
+  Upstream republishes about once a day, so an hour is safely inside the window where the numbers cannot have changed.
+- **A miss fetches everything, not just what was asked for.** Upstream charges the same one request either way — 10 KB against 127 B — so fetching the lot and filtering in memory means `?targets=EUR` and `?targets=JPY,INR` share a single cache entry.
+- **No eviction policy, on purpose.** There are only ~165 currencies, so the cache cannot grow past ~165 entries.
+Nothing needs evicting.
+- **No cleanup goroutine either.** Expiry is checked when an entry is read, so there is nothing to shut down.
+- **Hits run in parallel.** An `RWMutex` guards the map; readers do not block each other, and only a write blocks them.
+- **The lock never covers the network call.** It is taken around the map assignment alone.
+Hold it across the fetch and one slow upstream request would freeze readers of every other currency.
+- **Simultaneous misses collapse into one request.** `singleflight` lets the first caller fetch while the rest wait for and share its answer.
+Without it, a cold cache under load fires one request per caller at a free public API.
+- **Callers arriving just after each other still share.** The cache is checked a second time inside the flight, so a caller whose first check missed picks up what the previous flight just stored.
+- **One caller giving up does not cancel the rest.** The shared fetch is detached from whichever request happened to trigger it; the HTTP client's own timeout still bounds it.
+- **Failures are not cached.** A broken fetch is retried by the next caller, not remembered for an hour.
+- **Result:** ~173 ms cold, ~1 ms warm.

+### Infrastructure as code

+- **App Runner + ECR, not ECS Fargate.** Fargate would need a VPC, subnets, a NAT gateway, a load balancer, a target group, and an ACM certificate.
+For one stateless container, App Runner gives an HTTPS endpoint, rolling deploys, and autoscaling out of a single resource.
+- **Small enough to read in one sitting** matters more here than the flexibility Fargate would add.
+- **Split by concern:** `ecr.tf`, `iam.tf`, `apprunner.tf`, with every input in
+  `variables.tf`.
+- **Bad input fails at plan time, not apply time.** Every variable carries a default and a validation rule, so an impossible CPU size or a malformed repository name is caught before anything is created.
+- **One name pattern everywhere:** `${app_name}-${environment}`.
+A second environment is a different tfvars file, not a second copy of the code.
+- **State is local, deliberately.** A remote backend needs its own bootstrapped bucket and lock table, which is not worth it for a single operator.
+Moving to S3 later is one block plus `terraform init -migrate-state`.
+- **Least privilege, twice over.** App Runner pulls as a role that can only pull.
+The optional CI role uses OIDC instead of a stored access key, trusts only tokens from one repository and branch, and can do nothing but push to that one ECR repository and deploy that one service.
+- **One wrinkle, by design:** App Runner will not start against an image tag that holds no image, so the first deploy is two-staged — repository, push, then service.

 ## Prerequisites